 Division of Transplant Surgery

 Advanced heart, lung, liver, kidney and pancreatic failure account for the majority of deaths in developed nations worldwide.
-The University of Maryland organ transplant center is one of the largest in the United States, performing over 400 transplants per year, including 300 kidneys, 80 livers, 20 pancreas and 45 thoracic transplants.
-The clinical center receives more than 1,500 new patient referrals each year, and follows more than 4,800 patients who have been transplanted over the last two decades, as well as over 1,400 patients on the organ transplant waiting lists.
+The University of Maryland organ transplant center is one of the largest in the United States, performing more than 400 transplants per year, including 300 kidneys, 80 livers, 20 pancreas and 45 thoracic transplants.
+The clinical center receives more than 1,500 new patient referrals each year, and follows more than 4,800 patients who have been transplanted over the last two decades, as well as more than 1,400 patients on the organ transplant waiting lists.

 The Division of Transplantation has a critical mass of funded investigators and internationally recognized physicians and surgeons focused on management of advanced organ failure.
 Important program components include: